ganadara135/KingWallet/README.md

 </div>

 # Features
-This code is only tested on iOS
+This code is tested on iOS and Android with Mac and Windows

 and